 Typical stick-framing uses 2”x4” boards (actually around 1.5” x 3.5” unless it is old timber), so that’s why 3-4” wider would be appropriate.
 You’ll also need to add a little height to the door for the same reason, and more if your door has a threshold.

-Don’t Get Warped: Prepping the wood up for my Pallet Barn Doors project & handy tips I learned:
+Don’t Get Warped, Prepping the wood up & handy tips I learned

 I selected my pallet wood and thoroughly removed all nails and staples.
 If you rush this step, you’ll be buying new planer blades if you use a power planer!
 If you don’t have a planer, just sand it instead.

 Lesson learned: Store your plywood flat.
 I stacked the plywood vertically, and it WARPED!
 This caused some assembly issues later when I tried to straighten it all by screwing it in place.
 I hoped that this would straighten everything, but it actually began warping the pallet boards!
 Then I tried to hold the doors down flat with bricks and cinder blocks.
 It wasn’t a perfect fix on the first try.
 Don’t fight the warp – just put your plywood flat in the first place!

 Laying out – Try it out first & adjust fit as necessary